-The Jewish Renaissance Foundation (JRF) will lead this three-year project, in which a total of 30 youth from Perth Amboy, ages 14-21, will receive guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
+The Jewish Renaissance Foundation (JRF) is leading this three-year project, in which a total of 30 youth from Perth Amboy, ages 14-21, are receiving guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
 By the end of this project, the youth participants will have the skills, knowledge, and confidence to work with municipal governments, cross-sector coalitions focused on health, school boards, and other organizations to build healthier and more vibrant communities.
 The youth will also participate in a statewide alumni network to stay connected to their peers as they continue on their leadership paths and move into the next phases of their lives.
-To advance this work in Perth Amboy, JRF will partner with the NJHI-funded Culture of Health Coalition, the City of Perth Amboy, and the Health & Human Services Consortium to provide youth the opportunity to develop their civic engagement skills and be part of the decision-making process to tackle health adversities in a productive manner.
+To advance this work in Perth Amboy, JRF is partnering with the NJHI-funded Healthier Perth Amboy coalition, the City of Perth Amboy, and the Health & Human Services Consortium to provide youth the opportunity to develop their civic engagement skills and be part of the decision-making process to tackle health adversities in a productive manner.
 These Perth Amboy youth represent one of 10 New Jersey communities supported by the NJHI: Next Generation Community Leaders initiative.

 - See an overview of all of the Next Generation Community Leaders teams’ summer projects here.
 View a summary of the 2018 summer projects here.

 - Get a statewide view of this work, and connect with the nearest team at #NJLeaders2030.